Casting a BAIT for Offline and Online Source-free Domain Adaptation: Related Works

 \section{Related Works}

 \textbf{Domain adaptation with source data}.
-Domain adaptation aims to reduce the shift between the source and target domains.
-Moment matching methods align feature distributions by minimizing the feature distribution discrepancy, including methods such as DAN~\cite{long2015learning} and DDC~\cite{tzeng2014deep}, which deploy Maximum Mean Discrepancy.
+Early moment matching methods align feature distributions by minimizing the feature distribution discrepancy, including methods such as DAN~\cite{long2015learning} which deploys Maximum Mean Discrepancy.
 CORAL~\cite{sun2016return} matches the second-order statistics of the source to target domain.
-Inspired by adversarial learning, DANN~\cite{ganin2016domain} formulates domain adaptation as an adversarial two-player game.
-CDAN~\cite{long2018conditional} trains a deep networks conditioned on several sources of information.
-DIRT-T~\cite{shu2018dirt} performs domain adversarial training with an added term that penalizes violations of the cluster assumption.
+Inspired by adversarial learning, CDAN~\cite{long2018conditional} trains a deep networks conditioned on several sources of information.
+DIRT~\cite{shu2018dirt} performs domain adversarial training with an added term that penalizes violations of the cluster assumption.
 Domain adaptation has also been tackled from other perspectives.
-RCA~\cite{cicek2019unsupervised} proposes a multi-classification discriminator.
 DAMN~\cite{bermudez2020domain} introduces a framework where each domain undergoes a different sequence of operations.
-AFN~\cite{Xu_2019_ICCV} shows that the erratic discrimination of target features stems from much smaller norms than those found in source features.

-Another set of methods also deploy two or multiple classifiers for domain adaptation, such as MCD~\cite{saito2018maximum}, ADR~\cite{saito2017adversarial}, SWD~\cite{Lee_2019_CVPR}, CLAN~\cite{luo2019taking} and STAR~\cite{lu2020stochastic}, but the motivations are totally different.
-All those methods adopt prediction diversity between multiple learnable classifiers to achieve local or category-level feature alignment between source and target domains, while our proposed BAIT uses the class prototype of second classifier to estimate the centroid of target features, aiming to align target features with the \textit{fixed} source classifier in the absence of source data.